forki/PaketIntro/slides/index.md

     $ paket install

 - Computes `paket.lock` based on `paket.dependencies`
-- Restores all direct and indirect dependencies
+- Restores all direct and transitive dependencies
 - Processes all projects and adds references to the libraries

 ***